 A battlefield tour with Spirit of Remembrance is a pilgrimage that honours - and deeply respects the memory of the combatants of all sides who fought in these grim theatres.

 While the First World War may seem remote – it has many features that sound very modern.
 It was a war in which tanks made their first appearance, chemical weapons were used, bombers carrying 1000 lb bombs hit strategic targets, and fighter aeroplanes strafed forward troops.

 The battlefield tours run by Spirit of Remembrance take travellers to the sites and locations where these weapons were used for the first time.
-The memorials and cemeteries like the Menin Gate, Tyne Cot, Vimy Ridge or Thiepval leave a lasting impression so that a traveller is drawn back to visit them again and again...
+The memorials and cemeteries such as the Menin Gate in Ypres, Tyne Cot (Passchendaele) Vimy Ridge, Villers-Bretonneux and Thiepval leave a lasting impression so that a traveller is drawn back to visit them again and again...

 It was the sacrifice on the battlefields of the First World War that saw the confirmation of nationhood for Australia, Canada and New Zealand.
 Visitors to the Somme will see Newfoundland Park where men from this distinctive community on east coast of Canada - proud of their regional identity are honoured and remembered.

 Travel with Spirit of Remembrance and open the Gates of your Family History..